ayetolusamuel/Mini-Shop/README.md

 # This project is based on paging codelabs and follow MVVM Architecture.

-* The project consume Woocommerce Restful Api of any website develop with wordpress using woocommerce plugin.
+* The project consume Woocommerce Restful API of any website develop with wordpress using woocommerce plugin.

-* The concept of the project is to explain how to use paging library for both remote & local datasource, and you will be able to perform searchview action
+* The concept of the project is to explain how to use paging library for both remote & local datasource, and you will be able to perform search action on product list.

-#Libraries
+# Libraries
 ##### Room
 ##### Paging
 ##### Steho